ProfBird/CS246-CourseMaterials/LectureNotes/CS246LN-W09-D2-Prototyping.md

 ### What

-A software prototype is a bare-bones, very simple, implementation of a single feature.
-It is "throw away" code that will just be used to test the feasibility of one aspect of the application.
+For this class, your prototype will be a bare-bones, very simple, implementation of a single aspect of the web site (like the domain model and scaffolding to test it).
+It is "throw away" code that will just be used to test the feasibility of one aspect of your design.

 In a web application, two things that are prime candidates for prototyping are:

 - Complex domain model relationships.
 For example composite classes that have many-to-many relationships.
-- Features that require techniques or technologies you haven't used before, such as online payment, push notification, or video streaming systems.
+- Features that require techniques or technologies you haven't used before, such as online payment, push notification, file uploading, or video streaming.

 ### Why